 - Volunteer in the community

-The majority of big-name companies handle their corporate philanthropy via philanthropy programs.
+The majority of large, well-known companies handle their corporate philanthropy via in-house programs.
 These programs incorporate donation matching, stakeholder incentives to participate in international outreach, global product and service donation or price reduction, grants and scholarships, and volunteerism.

-Take a look at the CSR of your investments and affiliates.
-Demonstrate your dedication to your social responsibility by enforcing stricter standards for the businesses and sectors you deal with and invest in.
-Look for investment opportunities in environmental protection tech, environmental community education, renewable energy, humanitarian innovation, etc. Consider implementing a program to employ veterans or local unsheltered individuals.
+You can demonstrate your dedication to your social responsibility by enforcing stricter standards for the businesses and sectors you deal with and invest in.
+Look for investment opportunities in areas such as environmental protection tech, environmental community education, renewable energy, or humanitarian innovation.
+Consider implementing a program to employ veterans or local unsheltered individuals.
+Use your company's strengths to find a synergistic connection with the community you are helping.
+This will not only be an authentic outreach but will leverage your own assets and abilities to their greatest potential.

-This type of CSR investment will bring big returns both directly and indirectly through increased consumer support and adoration.
+This type of CSR investment will bring big returns both directly and indirectly through increased consumer support and adoration, plus the moral and positive effect on employees.

 - Offer as much paid parental leave to both parents as you can afford.